single-spa/standalone-single-spa-webpack-plugin/README.md

 A webpack plugin for running single-spa microfrontends in standalone mode.
 This is an alternative to using [import-map-overrides](https://github.com/joeldenning/import-map-overrides).

-_Running in standalone is not 100% equivalent to when it's fully integrated into the rest of the app.
-Using import-map-overrides on a live environment does provide that guarantee._
+_Running in standalone mode is not 100% equivalent to when it's fully integrated into the rest of the app.
+For this reason, using import-map-overrides on an integrated environment is generally recommended._

 ## Installation